devopsproject7/DeekshithSN_sample-web-application/README.md

+T

-This is a sample Web Application to use during Continuous Integration demos.
+his is a sample Web Application to use during Continuous Integration demos.

 # Build Instruction